You can read more about the Commissioners and their meetings here.

 About the 2018 Review

 The UK Parliament has decided to reduce the number of constituencies, and therefore MPs, from 650 to 600.
 In England, the number of constituencies will reduce from 533 to 501.
+Or you could learn about the 2018 Boundary Review by watching this video.

 The Boundary Commission for England is the independent and impartial body that is considering where the boundaries of the new constituencies should be.
 We must report to Parliament in September 2018.